 Telephone calls, fax messages and mail relating to the research project may be sent with authorization of the supervisor and/or grant holder.
 Personal mail must be stamped and may be left in the main office or auxiliary office for pick-up.
 Personal long-distance telephone calls cannot be made from Department telephones.
 Local work-related fax sending and receiving (which is not chargeable to research accounts or course accounts) is available on the honor system using posted rates comparable to those charged at the Post Office; cash payment is required.
 Long-distance faxing requires the grad to have a long-distance authorization code attached to his/her supervisor's research account.
-For ESB, the FAX number is 492-1767 and is housed in 442 ESB.
-For GSB, the FAX number is 492-4323 and is housed in 749 GSB.
+For ESB, the FAX number is 492-1767 using the Xerox machine in 442 ESB.
+For GSB, you must use the black and white Xerox 5665 unit against the back wall of 749 GSB --number is 492-4323 and is housed in 749 GSB.
 Graduate student mailboxes are located both in 442 ESB and 749 GSB and are accessible during off-hours.
 For those students housed in GSB, ask Christie for the door access code.